alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 Cookies used on `www.servicename.service.gov.uk` and `admin.servicename.service.gov.uk` must be scoped to the originating domain only.
 Cookies must not be scoped to the domain `servicename.service.gov.uk`.

-Cookies should not be used on `assets.servicename.service.gov.uk` (they [introduce a browser overhead that slows down the response time for users](http://developer.yahoo.com/performance/rules.html#cookie_free) without providing any benefit for the service manager).
+Cookies SHOULD NOT be used on `assets.servicename.service.gov.uk` (they [introduce a browser overhead that slows down the response time for users](http://developer.yahoo.com/performance/rules.html#cookie_free) without providing any benefit for the service manager).

 Cookies must be sent with the `Secure` attribute and should, where appropriate, be sent with the `HttpOnly` attribute.
 These flags [provide additional assurances about how cookies will be handled by browsers](https://en.wikipedia.org/wiki/HTTP_cookie#Secure_and_HttpOnly).